TeamRizu/outfox-wiki/content/user-guide/meta/about.md

 weight: 1
 ---

-## What is Project OutFox
+## What is Project OutFox?

-Project OutFox is a fork of StepMania 5.1, led by a group of veterans and other prominent figures in the community.
+Project OutFox is a fork of StepMania 5.1, led by a group of veteran rhythm game players wanting to provide a free and stable experience for the community.
 Its main goals include:

 * Refactoring its internal codebase to improve performance, adhere to modern coding practices, and enhance its capabilities on modern hardware and other platforms.
-We have worked on support for single-board ARM systems such as Raspberry Pi), and improvements to uncapped frame rate have also been recorded on hardware as far back as the Pentium E2180.
+* Working on support for single-board ARM systems such as Raspberry Pi, including the new M1 ARM systems, and improve performance on legacy systems.
+* Continue the legacy of StepMania 3.x; Refactor the ideas and visions from the early developers in making the game a fully fledged engine, not just focused primarily on one mode.
-* Improving its support for other gameplay styles beyond dance games; we are treating the project as a cross-platform "sandbox" and "museum" for rhythm games, rather than simply a simulator/emulator for popular dance game franchises.
+* Restoring and improving support for other modes beyond dance.
+* Provide the facility to allow better customisation and 'modding' of the UI and functions.
+We are planning to make the project a cross-platform "sandbox" for rhythm games, rather than simply a simulator for popular dance game franchises.
+* Create a working museum of rhythm games for the newer generation to experience the major Boom of the early 2000s in a convenient way.

 As Project OutFox is a continuation of the 5.0.12 and 5.1 codebase (not “5.2”), it remains compatible with almost all existing songs, themes, and noteskins that are supported on these versions (if you do encounter odd behaviour or other issues with older content, please report it to us as a bug).
 Project OutFox is unrelated to 5.1 -3 (sometimes written as 5.1-3), which was a prior build of 5.2 before it was renamed.

 ## Project OutFox Teams